 We ask for a minimum time commitment of about 2 hours.
 We can happily accommodate more hours, and/or more opportunities if you wish.
 You can choose a day and time that best fits your schedule.

-If you would like to take the next step toward becoming an Hearts & Hooves please contact our Volunteer Coordinator at (704) 476-8230 ext.6410.
+If you would like to take the next step toward becoming a part of Hearts & Hooves please contact us at

 *You must be at least 18 years old to work with our participants.